Progressive Nearsightedness in Children

 Nearsightedness (myopia) is the inability to see objects clearly at a distance.
 Some children are born with a progressive form of nearsightedness, meaning that their uncorrected eyesight will worsen overtime.
 Glasses usually help children see normally, but do not eliminate the myopia.

 In people who are nearsighted, the eyeball is slightly longer than usual from front to back.
 Light rays which make up the images you see, focus in front of, rather than directly on the retina, the light-sensitive part of the eye.
 When this happens, objects at a distance seem blurry and unclear.

-Progressive nearsightedness is predominantly caused by genetic factors that may or may not be inherited from their parents.
-So parents may or may not have the same nearsightedness as their children.
+Progressive nearsightedness is predominantly caused by genetic factors that may or may not be inherited from parents, so parents may or may not have the same nearsightedness as their children.

 How do I know if my child is nearsighted?

 The main symptom of nearsightedness is an inability to see far away targets or objects clearly, so the child will have a tendency to get closer to them to see them.
 Uncommonly, nearsightedness may be accompanied by headaches, eyestrain, and fatigue.
 If your child shows any of these signs or symptoms, get his or her eyes checked by an eye doctor.